 The toxicity creates a hostile environment where you are also miserable and unproductive in your role.
 You may also notice a high turnover rate due to the hostile conditions.

 If you feel that you may be working in a hostile work environment, you may want to file a workplace harassment claim against your employer if the behaviors are due to your membership in a protected class.
-Contact Hennig Ruiz & Singh, PC for your free consultation today.
+Contact Hennig Ruiz & Singh, PC for your free consultation with our Los Angeles employment law lawyers.